-Vinyl plank floors are the best choice if you're looking for something durable yet affordable.
+Vinyl plank flooring is the best choice if you're looking for something durable yet affordable.

 How to Buy Vinyl Plank Flooring

-Due to the vinyl plant’s durability, a dish or glass has a good chance of surviving a fall.
-Additionally, vinyl plank floors are a great choice for those looking for durable floors, they don’t easily dent or scratch.
+Due to the vinyl plank’s durability, a dish or glass has a good chance of surviving a fall.
+Additionally, vinyl plank floors are a great choice for those looking for durable floors, because they don’t easily dent or scratch.

-Despite being DIY-friendly, vinyl plank flooring is softer than other laminates, it can be punctured by sharp objects.
+Despite being DIY-friendly, vinyl plank flooring is softer than other laminates; therefore, prone to punctures from sharp objects.
 Similarly, if installed without a rigid core, vinyl plank floors can show slight signs of denting especially on top of heavy objects.

-Overall, vinyl plank flooring is a great choice for areas that have high activity, open space areas like dance studios, office spaces, living spaces, and entryways.
-It’s a very practical and budget-friendly option perfect for a lot of spaces.
+Overall, the material is a good choice for areas that have high activity, open space areas like dance studios, office spaces, living spaces, and entryways.
+It’s a practical and budget-friendly option perfect for many spaces.

 Yes, vinyl plank is a waterproof material.
-If you’re looking for a wood-like feel and look in areas like bathrooms, kitchens, and laundry rooms vinyl plank flooring is a great choice.
-To prevent any mold, bacteria and mildew growth it is treated with an antimicrobial agent.
+If you’re looking for a wood-like feel and look in areas like bathrooms, kitchens, and laundry rooms, vinyl plank flooring is a good choice.
+To prevent mold, bacteria, and mildew growth, you can treat it with an antimicrobial agent.

 - The material is a much more affordable option compared to other flooring materials.

-- Vinyl planks can be installed in many areas.
-Being waterproof, vinyl planks can be used in kitchens and bathrooms without any issues of molding.
+- You can install vinyl planks in many areas.
+Being waterproof, VPF is ideal for kitchens and bathrooms, without any issues of molding.

-- Its scratch-free and soft material, it is a good choice for areas that require a lot of activity.
+- It’s a scratch-free and soft material, thus a good choice for areas that require a lot of activity.

-- Due to its soft material, vinyl plank flooring isn’t ideal for areas that have a lot of hard-ware materials and sharp objects.
+- Due to its soft material, vinyl plank flooring isn’t ideal for areas with a lot of hard-ware materials and sharp objects.